hbeale/treehouse-shell-novice/_episodes/03-create.md

 >
 > No matter what editor you use, you will need to know where it searches
 > for and saves files.
 If you start it from the shell, it will (probably)
 > use your current working directory as its default location.
-If you use
+This differs from using a graphical program on
-> your computer's start menu, it may want to save files in your desktop or
+> you computer; that may want to save files in your desktop or
 > documents directory instead.
 You can change this by navigating to
 > another directory the first time you 'Save As...'
 {: .callout}